 “Is it okay that I fell asleep?” you ask groggy-eyed and a little embarrassed after your Reiki treatment.
-“Yes, it’s fine you slept because that’s when healing and recovery from illness takes place”, I respond.
+“Yes, it’s fine you slept because that’s when healing and recovery from illness take place”, I respond.

 - increased energy levels